g-n-g/jmatrix/README.md

   - SVD: singular value decomposition (full and reduced forms).
   - Cholesky decomposition (for positive-definite matrices, LL and LDL forms).

-Further supported features:
+Other supported features:

   - Constant-time matrix transpose.
-  - Unary and binary elementwise operations.
+  - Extendable unary and binary elementwise operations.
   - Orthogonalization by the Gram-Schmidt process.
   - Solving equations by back substitution for triangular matrices.
   - Manual placement of results in order to avoid garbage collection.